jlima-olive/inception/USER_DOC.md

    - Networks defined in the networks section of the Compose file.
    - The default network, if one is used.

+# How to manage and run the project

 ## make stop

 * Stops running containers without removing them.
 They can be started again with docker compose start.